The Audio Processing Rack

 The microphone: My microphone is a Neewer NW5200 professional broadcast microphone Read more here.
 Neewer advertises this mic as a broadcast quality mic, and although it’s not a $3K mic, it certainly does live up to it’s claim.

 The microphone is isolated from picking up any noises transmitted through the mounting system by using a suspension style shock mount.
 Yes, it is mounted upside down, and through copious research, it appears that this orientation makes no difference to a condenser microphone.

-The Mixer: The mic is plugged into one of the two mic inputs on the small form factor Behringer Xenyx 802 mixer.
+The Mixer: The mics are each plugged into one of the two mic inputs on the small form factor Behringer Xenyx 802 mixer.
 The mixer is used to provide the 48v phantom power required by the microphone’s internal electronics and also to act as a pre-amp for the rest of the audio processing.
 The microphone signal is simply too low to use directly in the processing stages.
 A correctly wired microphone that doesn’t require phantom power, such as my headset, will not be harmed by the voltage supplied to it from the mixer.

 Unfortunately, the Xenyx 802 mixer doesn’t have an “Aux send”, but instead has an “FX send”.

 So, what’s the difference?
 Quite simply, the manner in which they are internally connected to the signal path inside the mixer.
-Normally the “Aux” is pre-fader, while the “FX” is post fader.
-As I required the send to be pre-fader (ie: the level doesn’t vary with the channel’s main level control, I had to modify the mixer as detailed in this post.
+Normally the “Aux send” is pre-fader, while the “FX send” is post fader.
+As I required the send to be pre-fader, ie: the level doesn’t vary with the channel’s main level control, I had to modify the mixer as detailed in this post.
 With this modification, I am able to either use the FX Send control to route the audio through the processing equipment, or by using the Level control, the processing can be completely by-passed.
 Of course, it is equally possible to mix both processed and unprocessed signals together in varying levels providing a unique sound.